flo-at/minmon/doc/report.md

 ### interval
 The time between two consecutive reports in seconds.
+Set either this or `cron`, but not both.

+### cron
+Report schedule in [cron-like](https://github.com/zslayton/cron) syntax: `sec  min   hour   day of month   month   day of week   year` where `year` is optional and the local time zone is used.
+Set either this or `interval`, but not both.

 ### placeholders
 Custom placeholders that will be merged with ones of the events/actions.